Researched & Written By:

 two other Martin children died young.

-Ida Bell Martin married James Cooper.
+Ida Bell Martin b: 1892 - married James Cooper.
 They had six children one of whom died as a child.
 Mr. Cooper was once sheriff of Washington County.
 Ida died in St. Charles County in 1988 at the age of 96 years and is buried in New Masonic Cemetery, Potosi.
 "Aunt Idie" was a very sweet and loving person and I have many fond memories of her.

 GUY THOMAS MARTIN - was born 3 Jan.
 1898 at Palmer, Washington County, Missouri.
 He married Berdie Mae Henderson in St. Francois County and they had eleven children one of whom died in infancy.
 Guy served in the U.S. Army in WWI.
 [Guy played the harmonica very well.
 He was a real scrapper and got into many fights!]
 My grandfather died in 1969 in St. Louis and is buried in New Masonic Cemetery, Potosi.